LostRhapsody/blackgate/README.md

 - Add, remove, and list routes via the CLI
 - Add, remove, edit and list routes via the Web UI
 - Create collections of routes for sharing authentication and organization
+- Use OpenAPI 3.0 Documents to automatically create collections and add all of the paths from the document as routes.
 - oAuth test server for testing oAuth Client Credential flows
 - HTTP Method Validation per-path
 - Detailed metrics for each request via the CLI and Web UI